Protesters and immigration authorities face off for a second day in LA area after arrests

 Advocates for immigrants’ rights said there were also migration detentions outside Home Depot stores and a doughnut shop.

-DHS said in a statement that recent ICE operations in Los Angeles resulted in the arrest of 118 immigrants.
+DHS said in a statement that recent ICE operations in Los Angeles resulted in the arrest of 118 immigrants, including five people linked to criminal organizations and people with prior criminal histories.

 Following the Friday arrests, protesters gathered in the evening outside a federal detention center, chanting, “Set them free, let them stay!”